 Grind your material as fine as possible, by flipping your grinder upside down and grind longer than usual.

 - Pack your load tightly, tamp it down.
 Go with the Half-Pack Oven Lid if you want to use less material.
 This again is where you make that choice between the Basic Kit, or the Complete Kit which comes with the Half-Pack lid included.

 - Use a short puff to start and use gentle draws from there.

 - Draw a few times after turning the unit off to clear any remaining vapor and reduce the smell.

 Easy to clean

 Other than the matte instead of brushed finish, the PAX 3 looks identical to the PAX 2.
-The PAX 3 has a stronger battery that heats up quicker and lasts just a little bit longer than the PAX 2.
-The PAX 3 Complete Kit comes with a concentrate insert that really works well and this ability to vape concentrates is the biggest difference between the two vapes in my opinion.
+The PAX 3 has a stronger battery that heats up quicker, and lasts just a little bit longer than the PAX 2.
+The PAX 3 Complete Kit comes with a concentrate insert that really works well, and is the biggest difference between the two vapes, in our opinion.
 The Pax 3 adds haptic feedback and the smartphone app.
-Looking at the PAX 3 Basic Kit and the PAX 2 the gap gets a bit narrower, but so does the price difference.
+Looking at the PAX 3 Basic Kit and the PAX 2, the gap narrows, but so does the price difference.